 by cristiano | Oct 17, 2018

-MRI of the knee is often prescribed before an orthopedic clinical examination or specialist request, to patients of any age; even when this examination is not useful to a therapeutic decision.
-Patient history, accurate physical examination and knee radiograph are...
+MRI of the knee is often prescribed before an orthopaedic clinical examination or specialist request, to patients of any age.
+Patient history, accurate physical examination and knee radiography, appropriate as a first-line diagnostic examination if an imaging...

 by cristiano | Oct 17, 2018